TomLiDev/mushroom-mapper/README.md

 #### Colour Scheme

 As a site dedicated to a largely autumnal, natural outdoor pursuit, I will use greens, browns and yellows and in my colour scheme.
 Care will be taken to ensure that their is sufficient contrast between text and any background colours to support easy reading.
 Similarly, many mushrooms are not particularly colourful, so care will need to be taken to ensure images of mushrooms themselves are not overpowered by background or theme colours.
-As autumn is typically the time of year for greatest mushroom adundance I may also use dark reds and yellows.
+As autumn is typically the time of year for greatest mushroom abundance I may also use dark reds and yellows.

 The background, a mushroom outline repeating pattern, gives a nice pale backdrop with the mushroom outlines themselves in a mustard-yellow.
 This gives a good canvass for more bold colours for specific points of interest on the site, whilst also allowing sections, such as individual find 'cards' and other site messages to stand out relatively easily with a simple all-white background.

-For points of interest, such as buttons, green and red were used, white white text inside, whilst the rest of the site used a dark grey text.
+For points of interest, such as buttons, green and red were used, with white text inside, whilst the rest of the site used a dark grey text.

 ![An image of the colour palette used across mushroom mappers](documentation/mushroom-palette.png)